Small Business Funding

 A convenience store is a high-frequency, low-ticket business, and that shapes what funding fits.
 You may process hundreds of small transactions a day, but thin margins on fuel, tobacco, and lottery mean profit is made on volume, not markup.
 The money is in turnover, so financing has to keep pace without draining that steady flow.

 The advantage is predictability.
 Between packaged snacks, drinks, fuel, and impulse buys, c-stores generate remarkably consistent daily card and cash volume.
-Cash-flow lenders weigh that reliable turnover heavily, which is why many c-store owners qualify even when their tax returns show slim net income.
+Cash-flow funders weigh that reliable turnover heavily, which is why many c-store owners qualify even when their tax returns show slim net income.
 Steady deposits are the strongest card you hold.

 What funding options fit convenience stores best?